CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-CLI-User-Guide/Monitor-Overall-Network-Health.md

  - /pages/viewpage.action?pageId=12321047
 pageID: 12321047
 product: Cumulus NetQ
-version: 2.2
+version: 2.3
-imgData: cumulus-netq-22
+imgData: cumulus-netq
-siteSlug: cumulus-netq-22
+siteSlug: cumulus-netq
 ---
 NetQ provides the information you need to monitor the health of your network fabric, devices, and interfaces.
 You are able to easily validate